 The menu at Txokos Kitchen will be seasonally driven by Chef Henry’s access to the East End vegetable garden, local, sustainable seafood and many talented Florida farmers.
 True to the Basque culture guests can experience authentic Pintxos (small plates), Spanish wines and an outdoor Asador for grilling.

-Coming Soon!
-Join us on the 3rd Saturday of the month for our Paella Party from 2-4pm. on our patio. $22 per guest includes a glass of our housemade Sangria or draft beer.
+Join us on the 3rd Saturday of the month for our Paella Party on our patio. $22 per guest includes a glass of our housemade Sangria or draft beer.
 Tickets must be purchased in advance!

 Enjoy our Pintxos Happy Hour